Charles B. Johnson: Personal life

 Johnson lives in Palm Beach, Florida.
 Charles is married to Ann, and they have six children (a seventh is deceased).
 His son, Greg Johnson, is executive chairman at Franklin Resources, and his daughter Jennifer M. Johnson is the chief executive officer.

-Johnson is reclusive, and gives interviews very rarely.
+Johnson rarely gives interviews.

 In 2009, Johnson and his wife bought the Carolands Chateau, a large historic mansion in Hillsborough, California, for $26 million.
 By 2023, it was appraised at $130 million.
 In 2012, Johnson and his wife donated Carolands Chateau to his private foundation, "Carolands Foundation".
 The couple filed for tax-exempt status for the mansion, as they said that the mansion would be open to self-guided public tours every weekday from 9–5.
 By valuing the mansion so highly and by obtaining tax-exempt status, the Johnsons collected more than $38 million in tax savings from the estate over five years.
 However, the mansion was not open to the public 40 hours per week and was not subject to self-guided tours.
 Rather, it was only open to a few dozen lottery winners who could access the mansion on a guided tour for two hours from 1PM on most Wednesdays.
 Tax and legal experts questioned the validity of the high appraisal for the mansion and the tax-exempt status of the estate.